sxyu/volrend/README.md

 - If you do not have CUDA-capable GPU, pass `-DVOLREND_USE_CUDA=OFF` after `cmake ..` to use fragment shader backend, which is also used for the web demo.
   It is slower and does not support mesh-insertion and dependent features such as lumisphere probe.

-A real-time rendererer `volrend` and a headless version `volrend_headless` are built.
+The main real-time rendererer `volrend` and a headless version `volrend_headless` are built.
 The latter requires CUDA.

-On Ubuntu, to get the dependencies, try
+There is also an animation maker `volrend_anim`, which I used to make some of the video animations; don't worry about it unless interested.

+You should be able to build the project as long as you have GLFW.
+If it is not working, on Ubuntu, you can try
 `sudo apt-get install libgl1-mesa-dev libxi-dev libxinerama-dev libxcursor-dev libxrandr-dev libgl1-mesa-dev libglu1-mesa-dev`

 ### Windows 10
-Install Visual Studio 2019.
+Install Visual Studio (I am using 2019 here).
 Then
 ```sh
 mkdir build && cd build
 cmake .. -G"Visual Studio 16 2019"